Rev limiter: Operation

 Most small engines, such as on lawn mowers have a speed governor.
-As the RPM of the engine increases, the throttle plate in the carburetor is gradually closed, reducing the amount of fuel and air admitted to the engine, until the engine RPM is stable.
-If RPM drops below the desired value, the throttle plate will automatically open, admitting more fuel/air mix to the engine.
+As the rpm of the engine increases, the throttle plate in the carburetor is gradually closed, reducing the amount of fuel and air admitted to the engine, until the engine rpm is stable.
+If rpm drops below the desired value, the throttle plate will automatically open, admitting more fuel/air mix to the engine.
 Adjusting the throttle generally adjusts spring tension on the governor, which in turn allows the engine to run faster or slower, as desired.
 While the redline cannot be seen on most small engines, due to their lack of a tachometer, the risk of excessive engine speed is not generally a concern.

 Types of control

 Fuel control

-Fuel-cutting rev limiters are the most common because they wear less on exhaust components.
+Fuel-cutting rev limiters are the most common in road cars because they wear less on exhaust components, particularly the catalytic converter.
 These systems usually lean out the engine's overspeed by shutting off the fuel injectors, and are the only practical system on diesel engines.
-This is less popular in high performance engines due to high temperatures in lean operation.
+This is less popular in high performance or racing engines due to high temperatures in lean operation and the lack of a catalytic converter.